TAMUGeographySociety/TAMU_Geography_Society/Learning/Week2/README.md

 >
 We will also be taking about reading based off of a "wildcard".
 A wildcard is a reading function you can use to read any type of file, but you don't know exactly the file format.
 In FME we use the "*" symbol to call for a wildcard.
 >
 For example: "C:/data/Structures.shp" will read in only 1 shapefile whereas "C:/data/*.shp" will read in all files that of of type ".shp".
-We will use this when reading in our LIDAR data.
+We will use this when reading in our LIDAR data ("C:/data/*.LAZ")
 >
 The goal of this lab will be to create 3D representations of College Station Buildings from LIDAR and a CS Structures .shp file.